AlexsLemonade/reproducible-research/instructor_notes/openscpca/introduce-analysis-modules.md

 Now instructors and partipants will all run the module together, following the instructions in its README.

-First, make sure we are working in the correct conda environment, if this is not reflected in the terminal directly:
+First, make sure we are working in the correct conda environment, if this is not reflected in the terminal directly with `(openscpca-hello-python)` at the start of the prompt.
+  - Noting that on LSfR we do expect that this will be shown in the prompt

 ```bash
 # The openscpca-hello-python environment should have an asterisk next to it